-Actuarial Cost Method Entry Age Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 0 years (based on contribution rate calculated in 12/31/19 valuation) Asset Valuation Method 5 Year Smoothed Market Inflation 2.75% Salary Increases Varies by age and service.
-4.9% average over career including inflation.
-Investment Rate of Return 8.00%, net of investment expenses, including inflation Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
+Actuarial Cost Method Entry Age Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 0 years (based on contribution rate calculated in 12/31/20 valuation) Asset Valuation Method 5 Year Smoothed Market Inflation 2.50% Salary Increases Varies by age and service.
+4.6% average over career including inflation.
+Investment Rate of Return 7.50%, net of investment expenses, including inflation Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.
-Mortality 130% of the RP-2014 Healthy Annuitant Mortality Table for males and 110% of the RP-2014 Health Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate Scale after 2014.
-Changes in Assumptions 2015: New inflation, mortiality and other assumptions 2017: New mortality assumptions Changes in Plan Provisions 2017: New annuity purchase rates
+M ortality 130% of the RP-2014 Healthy Annuitant Mortality Table for males and 110% of the RP-2014 Health Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate Scale after 2014.
+Changes in Assumptions 2015: New inflation, mortality and other assumptions 2017: New mortality assumptions 2019: New inflation, mortality and other assumptions Changes in Plan Provisions 2017: New annuity purchase rates